Court: Trump can’t let companies deny birth control coverage

 In a dissent, 9th Circuit Judge Andrew Kleinfeld said the economic harm to the states was “self-inflicted” because they chose to provide contraceptive coverage to women.
 The states, therefore, did not have the authority to bring the lawsuit, Kleinfeld, a nominee of Republican President George H.W.
 Bush, said.

 The case became more complicated after the Trump administration last month issued new birth control coverage rules that are set to supersede those at issue in the lawsuit before the 9th Circuit.
-Under the new rules, large companies whose stock is sold to investors won’t be able to opt-out of providing contraceptive coverage.
+Under the new rules, large companies whose stock is sold to investors won’t be able to opt out of providing contraceptive coverage.

 Wallace said the new rules did not make the case before the 9th Circuit moot because they are not set to take effect until January.